jjvanzon/JJs-Reference-Architecture/patterns/comments.md

 `[ Link to JJ's Software Architecture Page ]`

-- You do lose the checks on param existence.
-But you gain a lot of the other things discussed here.

 The end result: Better usability, centralized comments, efficiently written, without repetitions or code clutter and all in all cleaner code.